Devon and Exeter Boys' Industrial School, Exeter / Exminster, Devon

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

-- Devon Heritage Services, Great Moor House, Bittern Road, Sowton, Exeter, Devon EX2 7NL.
+- Devon Heritage Centre, Great Moor House, Bittern Road, Sowton Exeter EX2 7NL.
 Holdings include: Admissions and Discharges (1942-54); Home leave books (1947-54).
 The archives include number of items where it is unclear as to precisely which institution they may relate.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)